 The economy is dependent on agriculture, which accounts for more than 40 percent of GDP and 80 percent of exports; the country’s rapidly growing population underscores the need for sustainable and high-quality access to food.
-Through the U.S. Government's Feed the Future initiative, we enhance food security, increase agricultural productivity, and promote resilience, especially among vulnerable populations.
+Through the Feed the Future initiative, we enhance food security, increase agricultural productivity, and promote resilience--especially among vulnerable populations.

 By incorporating environmental issues into its efforts within Ethiopia, we strive to develop initiatives that make improvements across sectors and promote sustainable development.
 Our programs also support biodiversity conservation in some of the remaining natural forests and the revitalization of rangeland productivity in pastoral areas.